The Dietary Science Foundation

 Kerstin Brismar is a professor of diabetes research and a specialist in internal medicine, endocrinology and diabetology.
 She is a consultant at Sophiahemmet Hospital and previously worked at Karolinska University Hospital for 40 years.
 During the past 30 years she has studied the causes of diabetes complications and has shown how high blood sugar levels cause a local lack of oxygen in the tissue.
 This explains the slow healing of foot ulcers and the reduced ability of diabetics to adapt to oxygen deprivation and oxidative stress.
 Another important area of her research has been the body’s growth system, which affects the development and complications of diabetes, but is also involved in the growth of cancer.
 Kerstin Brismar has conducted several studies examining how diet and intermittent fasting affect blood sugar levels, insulin levels, blood fats and other known risk factors for cardiovascular disease.
 She wants high quality nutrition research to be done so that people with diabetes can get the best dietary advice.
 Read more about Kerstin Brismar here: [Investigating the long-term effects of dietary advice].

 Nina Rehnqvist was general director of the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) between 2003-2006.
-She headed the committee that produced the SBU literature review “Food for obesity,” and is now chair of the SBU Board that decides which projects the agency works with.
+She headed the committee that produced the SBU literature review “Food for obesity,” and chaired the SBU Board that decides which projects the agency works with until 2017.
 Nina Rehnqvist is a specialist in cardiology and an associate professor of internal medicine at the Karolinska Institute.
 She is former director of the cardiology section at Danderyd Hospital.
 From 1995-2003 she worked as Senior Director of Medical Affairs at the National Board of Health and Welfare.
 Nina Rehnqvist wants to encourage high quality research.
 Her experience as a cardiologist is that patients are looking for sound, practical tips on what to eat, but that research on diet is a neglected area, giving no scientific basis for good advice.

 Magnus Simrén is Professor of Gastroenterology and Hepatology at the University of Gothenburg and senior consultant at Sahlgrenska University Hospital.
-He is chairman of the Scientific Committee of United European Gastroenterology and is leading a collaborative European study where researchers are building a biobank with clinical material from thousands of IBS patients.
-Magnus Simrén has spent 17 years studying the abdominal disorder IBS, which affects 10-15 percent of the population.
+He is Secretary General of the United European Gastroenterology and is leading a collaborative European study where researchers are building a biobank with clinical material from thousands of IBS patients.
+Magnus Simrén has spent 20 years studying the abdominal disorder IBS, which affects 10-15 percent of the population.
 Researchers know that diet influences IBS, but exactly how remains unclear.
 Magnus Simrén wants to work towards producing dietary guidelines that better alleviate IBS.

 Ann Fernholm is a science journalist and author with a PhD in Molecular Biotechnology from Uppsala University.
 Since 2009 she has been investigating the science behind the dietary recommendations given to both healthy and sick people.
 She sees a great need for more high-quality research in the field of nutrition and is a co-founder of the Dietary Science Foundation.